linky4386/Gmusic/README.md

 Gmusic
 ======

-Google music implementation in grails and groovy
+Google music implementation in grails.

+Mostly a hobby project.